wisemen-digital/web-onboarding-codelab/index.md

 - After we have completed these tasks, we will need to add a button to the list view that can be used to mark a todo as done.
 - To finish the project, we will need to add a logout button to log out the user.

+> aside negative
+> The snippets provided in the codelab are examples to help you get started and move you in the right direction.
+> It's your own responsibility to make sure that the code is correct and that it works as expected.

 ## PROJECT: Http client

 The most important aspect of programming is **separation of concerns.** and **DRY** (Don't Repeat Yourself).